 Learn more about Stage 2: Engaging DoxyPEP

-Reimagining DoxyPEP is a forthcoming qualitative study which will explore how antimicrobial stewardship can be imagined and integrated into existing sexual harm reduction paradigms.
-This study will involve clinicians, health promotion specialists, and community members, using social and critical theory and arts-based methods, to interrogate new models of harm reduction to include collaborative AMR monitoring, stewardship training, and educational materials.
+Reimagining AMS in Sexual Communities is a forthcoming qualitative study which will explore how antimicrobial stewardship can be imagined and integrated into existing sexual harm reduction paradigms.
+This study will involve clinicians, health promotion specialists, and community members, using sociological theories and practices, to develop new models of harm reduction and produce collaborative AMR monitoring, stewardship training, and educational materials for sexual communities in the UK.

 css.php